faithvoid/plugin.programs.xsky/README.md

 - Viewing Images / Videos / Thumbnails
 - Search
 - Feeds / Lists
+- Emojis (crashes notifier.py + slightly breaks timestamps on the message with the emoji)

 ## TODO:
 - Fix thumbnails for posts